-- This class provides instances to store and manipulate streams of raw binary data, this is similar to storing an array of integers, but the difference is that there is a raw memory allocation outside the V8 heap.
+- This class provides instances to store and manipulate streams of raw binary data, which is similar to storing an array of integers.
+However, the difference is that there is a raw memory allocation outside the V8 heap.

-- Buffer class in Node.js is a global object so it can be accessed directly in the application without actually importing any modules.
+- Buffer class in Node.js is a global object so it can be accessed directly in an application without actually importing any modules.

 - After creating a buffer, there are multiple interactions that can be done with the buffer.

-Answer: REPL (Read Eval Print Loop) is an interactive shell used to process Node’s expressions.
-It is a computer environment such as a UNIX/LINUX shell that interacts by evaluating output when a command is entered on the shell.
+Answer: REPL (Read Eval Print Loop) is an interactive shell used to process Node expressions.
+It is a computer environment such as a UNIX/LINUX shell that interacts by evaluating output when a command is executed in the shell.

 Below are some of the tasks performed by REPL:

-- Loop −This task loops the above command until ctrl+c is pressed twice.
+- Loop ?
+This task loops a command until ctrl+c is pressed twice.

-Answer: One of the most challenging difficulties that the developers face with Node.js is to process a single thread to measure multiple core servers.
+Answer: One major challenge that the developers face with Node.js is to process a single thread to measure multiple core servers.

 36. How does the DNS lookup function work in Node.js?